AAKlimkov/CalculatorV2/README.md

 ## Introduction

-This project is a simple calculator web application.
+- This project is a simple calculator web application.
-The design was designed by my wife
+- The design was designed by my wife.
-The project is set up with a Webpack module bundler for optimized production builds.
+- The project is set up with a Webpack module bundler for optimized production builds.

 ## Features